atimpone/aws-foundation-journey/1-dev-environments/2-7-create-team-dev-environments.md

 ## 7. Review Networking

-Regardless of whether you relied on AWS Control Tower Account Factory to create a VPC or you used AWS CloudFormation directly, review the newly create VPC and associated resources.
+Regardless of whether you relied on AWS Control Tower Account Factory to create a VPC or you used AWS CloudFormation directly, review the newly created VPC and associated resources.

 1. As a Cloud Administrator, use your personal user to log into AWS SSO.
 2. Select the development AWS account of interest.